i-am-grooot/TechChallenge/solution/solution.md

 ### Scope for improvement
-- Automate Creation of Codepipeline using cloudformation template and avoid manually creation the pipeline.
+- Automate Creation of Codepipeline using cloudformation template and avoid manually creating the pipeline.
-- Better Conf.toml file management to retreive secrets from environment variables and avoid storing credentials on server.
+- Better Conf.toml file management to retreive secrets from environment variables or secrets manager and avoid storing credentials on server.
 - Use of Nested Cloudformation templates to modularise the Resources, this will help in the current deploy phase of Delete then Create stack substantially faster.

 ### Application Demo